The Willmore flow of Hopf-tori in the $3$-sphere: Appendix

-where $\kappa$ denotes the signed curvature function of $\gamma_{(m,n)}$.
-In combination with equation \eqref{Jacobi.function} this implies that $\wp$ has a real primitive period, say $\omega_1$, namely the real primitive period of the Jacobi-elliptic function $\textnormal{cn}(r \,\cdot \,;p)$:
+where $\kappa$ still denotes the signed curvature function of $\gamma_{(m,n)}$.
+In combination with equation (\ref{Jacobi.function}) this implies that $\wp$ has a real primitive period, say $\omega_1$, namely the real primitive period of the Jacobi-elliptic function $\textnormal{cn}(r \,\cdot \,;p)$:

-where $r$ and $p$ are defined in \eqref{relations.r.p} and $p \in (0,\frac{\sqrt 2}{2})$.
-Furthermore, in order to compute the precise value of the quotient $\tau:=\frac{\omega_2}{\omega_1}$ of the primitive periods of the lattice $\Omega$ respectively of the corresponding Weierstrass-$\wp$-function we invoke the proof of the Uniformization Theorem (see Theorem 2.9 in \cite{Apostol}), which shows that this quotient $\tau$ has to satisfy the equation
+where we have used formula (\ref{formula.A}), just as in (\ref{period}).
+Furthermore, it will turn out to be of key importance for this method, to locate - at least qualitatively - the value of the quotient $\tau \equiv \tau_{(m,n)}=\frac{\omega_2}{\omega_1} \in \quat$ of the primitive periods of the lattice $\Omega=\Omega_{(m,n)}$ respectively of the corresponding Weierstrass-$\wp$-function.
+To this end, we invoke the proof of the Uniformization Theorem \footnote{Compare here with the proof of Theorem 2.9 in \cite{Apostol}.}, showing that this quotient $\tau = \tau_{(m,n)}$ has to satisfy the fundamental equation